BHARADWAJ-GK/cortex-ai/README.md

    → NextAuth.js manages sessions via JWT.
 Passwords hashed with bcrypt (salt=12).
 Middleware protects routes.

 3. **"How do you connect to the AI?"**
-   → Anthropic SDK calls Claude claude-sonnet.
+   → Google SDK calls Google GEMINI 1.5 Flash.
 System prompt defines AI persona.
 JSON-structured responses parsed for reviews.

 4. **"How is the database structured?"**
    → Prisma ORM with PostgreSQL.
 User → Reviews (one-to-many), User → Chats → Messages (nested).
 Cascade deletes.